hashicorp/design-system/website/docs/components/toast/partials/guidelines/guidelines.md

 ## Size

 Toasts can be sized between 360px and 500px wide.
-Anything wider than 500px will take up too much of the screen space.
+Anything wider than 500px is considered disruptive to the user experience and may cover important information on the page.

 ## Placement

-Toasts should appear in the bottom right corner of the viewport with a margin of 32px from the bottom and 24px from the right side of the viewport.
-Because of the placement of Toasts, any page-specific feedback to the user should be directly associated with the UI element.
+Toasts appear in the bottom right corner of the viewport with a margin of 32px from the bottom and 24px from the right side of the viewport.
+If a warning or error is contextual to a specific UI feature, such as a form, directly associate an Alert to that feature instead of a Toast.

 ![](/assets/components/toast/toast-placement.png =600x*)